10 Best Fleece Jackets For Hiking + Backpacking

 What We Don’t Like Boxy cut

 A heavy fleece isn’t always required.
-This lightweight hoodie has an excellent warmth-to-weight ratio.
-The panels are similar to the iconic Denali 2.
+This lightweight hoodie has an excellent warmth-to-weight ratio with a design that is similar to the iconic Denali 2.
+You can also pretend that it’s just a hoodie and not a jacket.
+Sizing continues up to the teens.

 MSRP $35-$65